force-h2020/force-bdss/doc/source/plugin_development.rst

 described elsewhere (MCO/KPICalculators/DataSources).
 Multiple plugins can be installed to provide a broad range of functionalities.

-Plugins must return "Bundles".
-Each Bundle acts as a Factory, providing factory methods for one of the above pluggable entities and its associated classes.
+Plugins must return Factories.
+Each Factory provides factory methods for one of the above pluggable entities and its associated classes.

 To implement a new plugin, you must